Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/07 - Infrastructure As a Service/README.md

 Skill Description
 -----------------
-The Fellow knows the services (virtualized computing resources) provided by AWS and how to utilize AWS to create and manage application environments
+The Fellow how to utilize the services (virtualized computing resources) provided by AWS to create and manage application environments.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Hosting a static website on Amazon AWS using Amazon S3